Computed Tomography (CT) Scan in Mobile, AL

 CT (computed tomography), also called a CAT scan, uses X-ray and computer equipment to produce cross-sectional images of the body and its internal organs.
 CT imaging is useful because it can show several types of tissue, such as lung, bone, soft tissue, and blood vessels.
-The board-certified interventional radiologists at Alabama Coastal Radiology offer many types of diagnostic imaging services, including CT scans.
+The board-certified radiologists at Alabama Coastal Radiology offer many types of diagnostic imaging services, including CT scans.
 Learn more about the uses of this technology and what you should expect during your visit to one of our eight office locations in the Mobile, Alabama area.

 What Are Some Common Uses of a CT Scan?

 - Diagnosing cancer.
 CT examinations are often used to:

 - Plan and properly administer radiation treatments for tumors.